Table of Contents

 There’s no better way to show the real-life scale of your rings if it’s on a hand.
 The GemLightbox has a large opening in the front which allows you to place your hand inside.
 Then, removing the top diamond piece to reveal the top shooting angle, you can place your smartphone on the top to shoot images and videos.
 The added “Sparkle” light effect adds extra bling and life to your diamonds without distorting the colors or blinding the facets of your gemstones.

-Uploading a 360-degree jewelry product video to your social media channel is an easy way to give you products exposure to a wider audience.
-If recorded correctly, 360-degree jewelry product videos can influence the buying decision for 88% of online shoppers.
+Uploading a 360-degree jewelry product video to your social media channel is an easy way to expose your products to a wider audience.
+If recorded correctly, 360-degree jewelry product videos can influence the buying decisions of 88% of online shoppers.
 Using the GemLightbox Turntable, you can record a perfect 360-degree product video of your jewelry and directly upload it to your social media account with a few taps on your screen.
 Watch the video below to see how simple it is

 The emergence of e-tailers